Statis Pro Baseball: Game set

 The game set included player cards for most Major League players from the previous season, for all of the Major League Baseball teams, with position players and pitchers receiving different types of cards.
 In earlier sets, National League pitchers were assigned two cards—one for pitching and one for hitting—but this was changed by 1988, when each team was assigned a single card representing all its pitchers.

 The set also included a rectangular game board, which resembled a baseball diamond.
 Around the diamond were arrayed spots to place the stack of cards for the batters and pitchers for each team.
 There were also several cards which allowed results from bunting, base stealing, extra bases, etc. to be determined (see below).

 To facilitate play, a large deck of 98 cards with random results was used.
 These were called Fast Action Cards (FACs), and were used instead of dice, which many similar games utilized.
 Each card had four results—two per side, one right-side up, one upside-down—which increased the possible number of results.
-The random numbers utilized an octal (base 8) system (using 1–8) and ran from 11–88, excluding numbers ending in 9 or 0 (i.e., 11–18, 21–28 ...
+The random numbers utilized an octal (base 8) system (using 1–8) and ran from 11 to 88, excluding numbers ending in 9 or 0 (i.e., 11–18, 21–28 ...
 81–88), for a total of 64 numbers.
 The cards also contained further information used for gameplay (as detailed below).

 Additionally, the game included "out" sheets to enable the player to determine how outs were made during a particular at-bat (see below for more detail).
 Finally, tracking play was done with scorecards, similar to those used to track the results of a real Major League game, but with additional spaces for information necessary for the game.